zaid9696/movinfo/README.md

 # movinfo
-a web app that allows you to search than 400,000 movies information
+a web app that allows you to search more than 400,000 movies information